mr-bt/manager.README/README.md

 #### Technology general principles

-Our #1 priority is service continuity.
-We prioritise availability, scalability, regulatory requirements, and the resolution of defects that block customers from using {company_X} products ahead of other initiatives, even when that decision is uncomfortable.
-We design, build, and maintain complete solutions, through quick and short iterations that enable and take advantage of experimentation.
-There's little value on working on something for far too long without learning if our customers will benefit from it.
+* Our #1 priority is service continuity.
+We prioritise availability, scalability, regulatory requirements, and the resolution of defects that block customers from using core functionality or our best value ahead of other initiatives, even when that decision is uncomfortable.
+* We design, build, and maintain complete solutions, through quick and short iterations that enable and take advantage of experimentation.

-Work done is better than work in progress.
-Working software in front of the Customer is better than software in development.
+* Work done is better than work in progress.
+Working software in front of the customer is better than software in the development phase.
+* We take great pride in 'what' and 'how' we deliver software to our customers.
+QA, Security, Ops, engineering culture and product success is everyone responsibility.
+* We take it as an article of faith that the compounding of continually improving small things through sort and quick iterations is the best decision long-term.
+* We thrive in intentional failing-fast and experimenting within a controlled and acceptable blast radius.
+We learn this way significantly, and we share our learnings, so others learn as well.
+We'll never deliberately put the trust of our customers at odds.
+We have tolerance ZERO for blame.
+* Software Engineering is craftsmanship in the service of the customer.
+We contribute to outcomes, not results.
+By being focus on customer outcomes, we do our best work, and we'll be engaged throughout.
+* We'll make tactical moves and manage tech debt as a token of gratitude for the customer.
+However, a high bar must be cleared before approving tactical moves.

 #### Pragmatic Craftsmanship

-Software Development is a craft, but it doesn't have an end on itself in a business context.
-Software exists to serve our customers.
+Software Engineering is a craft, but it doesn't have an end on itself in a business context.
+Software exists to serve the customer.

 I always ask: If a team member were to be alerted at 4 am on a Friday to deal with an incident will she/he be able to identify, test and ship the fix by 4:30 am with a sense of fulfilled duty?
 If not, the team must get the system in a state that enables it.

 There are times when we need to make tactical moves to fulfil customer expectations.
-When it happens, the technical debt must be paid off ASAP.
+When it happens, the technical debt must be managed and be paid off ASAP.

 Non Functional Requirements must be threaded carefully.
 There's little value on a system that doesn't work on specific situations, often when a high volume of users expects to use the system at the same time.